ImageMagick v6 Examples --

 Backup copies are always recommended before doing any processing.

-Instead of specifing a different format (using "-format") so as to prevent "mogrify" from overwriting the original source images, you can use a "-path" setting to define a separate thumbnail directory, or even both output options.
+Instead of specifying a different format (using "-format") so as to prevent "mogrify" from overwriting the original source images, you can use a "-path" setting to define a separate thumbnail directory.
+You can use both output options.

 While "mogrify" can output the new images with a different suffix ("-format") or directory ("-path"), they are your only options using this command.

-If you are also wanting to change the name of the image, such as adding a "_tn" or "_sm" to denote thumbnail or small versions of the image, then I recomend you create a shell script to do the job for you, processing them one at a time using "convert".
-I do this, generating HTML indexes at the same time.
+If you are also wanting to change the name of the image, such as adding a "_tn" or "_sm" to denote thumbnail or small versions of the image, then I recommend you create a shell script to do the job for you, processing them one at a time using "convert".
+I wrote such a script to do this, while simultaneously generating HTML indexes at the same time.

 Another form of automatic thumbnail generation is shrink image to fit a fixed sized box, say "100x100" but keeping the images aspect ratio.
 Well that is the default meaning for a resize geometry setting.